-Embark the Silver Explorer and depart on your exciting 13-day expedition – “Expedition Greenland”.
+Embark the Silver Explorer and depart on your exciting 11-day expedition – “Expedition Greenland”.
 After settling into your suite and setting sail, meet the members of your Expedition Team in The Theater and attend the first of many memorable dinners in The Restaurant.

 Cruising along Greenland’s rugged eastern coast, the Silver Explorer explores the Skoldungen Fjord.
-Spend much of the day out on deck to take in the enchanting scenery: towering mountains tipped with snow, ice-scraped valley sides and sculptured icebergs in shades of white and blue.
+Spend much of the day out on deck to take in the enchanting scenery: towering mountains tipped with snow, ice-scraped valley sides, and sculptured icebergs in shades of white and blue.
 Upon arriving at the top of the fjord you can easily see the retreating state of the Thyrms Glacier.
 Here have your first Zodiac cruise of the journey, allowing you to explore this picturesque setting from a unique, up-close perspective.

 The plan for today is to explore one of South Greenland’s most dramatic natural features: Prince Christian Sound.
 The water is placid and the crisp scent of ice fills the air.
 On either side, waterfalls stream down sharp, wrinkled mountainsides as your captain navigates the fjord through a sea of icebergs that glitter in the sun.
 Born of compacted ancient snows that calve into the sound at the glacier’s edge, each iceberg is different from the next.
 Time and weather conditions permitting, plan to set out via the Zodiacs to explore even more.

 Nanortalik lies in a scenic area surrounded by steep mountainsides and is Greenland’s most southerly town.
 The town’s name means the “place of polar bears”, which refers to the polar bears that used to be seen floating offshore on summer’s ice floes.
 Nanortalik has an excellent open-air museum that gives a broad picture of the region from Inuit times to today.
-At the summer hunting camp, Inuit in traditional clothing will describe aspects of their ancestor’s customs and lifestyle including an impressive kayak demonstration.
+At the summer hunting camp, Inuit in traditional clothing describe aspects of their ancestor’s customs and lifestyle including an impressive kayak demonstration.
 Time permitting, enjoy the tradition of kaffe-mik (coffee and cake) and a folk dancing presentation at the Cultural Center.

-This morning arrive at the picturesque harbour town of Qaqortoq (pronounced ka-kor-tok).
+This morning arrive at the picturesque harbor town of Qaqortoq (pronounced ka-kor-tok).
 The town’s name translates to ‘white place’, but today, instead of snow, admire the hillsides of colorful houses painted in bright primary shades.
-A local guide will take you to the charming town square, home to Greenland’s oldest fountain built in 1928.
+A local guide takes you to the charming town square, home to Greenland’s oldest fountain built in 1928.
 Surrounding it are two churches, one old and one new, an open-air fish and meat market, and the Qaqortoq Museum.
-This modest museum houses a superb collection of historical artifacts associated with Inuit hunting and fishing, a whaler’s gun and a collection of contemporary artwork.
+This modest museum houses a superb collection of historical artifacts associated with Inuit hunting and fishing, a whaler’s gun, and a collection of contemporary artwork.